 I got a call from a police officer wanting to talk about a situation, what do I do?: Florida Criminal Defense Attorney Answers

 If the police are calling you and want to talk to you about a situation, you want to call a criminal defense lawyer right away.
 Even if police say they only want a witness statement, you should still reach out to an attorney first.
 You can go from a "witness" to a criminal suspect very easily if you're not careful.

 If the officer keeps asking questions, or continues to try to pull information from you - you can just repeat that you’re using your right to remain silent and that all questions will need to be answered by your attorney.

-EXAMPLE of why Florida Police might call you:
+EXAMPLES of why Florida Police might call you:

 For example, let’s say the cops call you regarding a domestic violence charge and you say:

 “Yeah, I was there but he/she is making it all up to get custody of the kids.”

 Not a big deal, right?
 WRONG.
 Even a small statement like this does FAR more damage than you would think.

 Your first mistake: You just admitted to police that you were there where an alleged domestic violence crime took place.

 In every single criminal case, the prosecution is required to prove that you were at the scene of the crime -- and you just did their job for them before they even officially charged you with any crime.

 Your second mistake: You just limited your defense.